Essential info for understanding the world of graffiti and street art.

 Not all graffiti artist starts with stickers.
-They hit the streets from the word go.
-However, you don’t start as a Wildstyle artist with lots of skills.
-It takes a lot of time to get really good with spray paint.
+Some hit the streets with a spray can from the word go.
+As with any art form, however, it takes a lot of time and practises to get really good with spray paint.

 #1 THE TAG

-It can be characterized as using only lines to form a signature.
-A tag can be done using a marker or a spray can.
+It can be characterised as using only lines to form a signature.
+A Tag can be done using a marker or a spray can.
 It can be seen as stylized writing of letters.
-A tag involves more risk and commitment than a sticker, even though the time it takes to make a tag is quick and usually done in a few seconds.

 #2 THE HOLLOW